 IBM Watson OpenScale

 IBM’s Watson OpenScale performs bias checking and mitigation in real time when AI is making its decisions.
-Below is an example dashboard of the credit risk scoring AI model, it assesses the quality of data and gives a fairness score for the model.

 Google’s What-If Tool